GreenBlackSky/Client_server_test/README.md

 * `ClientHandler` class handles connections with clients.
 TCP-based.
 * `ServerCore` class contains server-side logic.
 It creates new handler foe each new client connection.
 Handler takes requests from `ClientHandler`, processes them and response with answers.
 All Handlers share users and items data bases.
 * `ItemsDB` and `UsersDB` handles data bases with items and users respectively.
-Both JSON-based. `UserDB` rewrites whole JSON-file on commit, which is sad.
-But JSON was never intended to be used in huge scaled data bases and here serves just as an example.
-In more serious project one would replace `UserDB` with some SQL or NoSQL data base handler, like Sqlite or PostgreSQL.
+Both SQLite-based.
+In more serious project one would replace `UserDB` with something smarter, like PostgreSQL.

 ### Shared